 - Assessing the Company's accounting policy for ECL on trade receivables with applicable accounting standards; - Testing the design, implementation and operating effectiveness of key controls over measurement of ECL on trade receivables in crop protection segment.
-Evaluating the processes of credit control and collection of trade receivables; - Using our internal IT specialists to assess and obtain comfort over ageing report.
-Assessing the classification of trade receivables based on such ageing report generated from system; - Challenging the ECL estimates by examining the information used to form such estimates; - Checking completeness and accuracy of the data used by the Company for computation of assumptions used for computing ECL on trade receivables.
-Assessing assumptions such as the basis of segmentation of trade receivables, historical default rate and other related factors; - Obtaining independent customer confirmations on the outstanding invoices on sample (using statistical sampling) basis.
+Evaluating the processes of credit control and collection of trade receivables; - Using IT specialists to assess and obtain comfort over ageing report.
+Assessing the classification of trade receivables based on such ageing report generated from system; - Checking completeness and accuracy of the data used by the Company for computation of assumptions used for computing ECL on trade receivables.
+Assessing assumptions such as the basis of segmentation of trade receivables, historical default rate and other related factors: - Obtaining independent customer confirmations on the outstanding invoices on sample (using statistical sampling) basis.
 Verifying balances obtained from customer with balance in the books along with applicable reconciling items.
-Inspecting subsequent bank receipts from customers and other relevant underlying documentation relating to closing trade receivable balances, when confirmations are not received;
+Inspecting subsequent bank receipts from customers and other relevant underlying documentation relating to closing trade receivable balances, when confirmations are not received; - Examining historical trend of bad debts to assess the assumptions and judgements used by the Company in allowance for doubtful debts.

-The key audit matter How the matter was addressed in our audit For measuring ECL, the Company adopted provision matrix and applied significant estimates and judgements.
-In addition, the exposures of the trade receivables of crop protection segment and the ECL involve significant amounts.
-In view of this, we identified the assessment of ECL on trade receivables of crop protection segment as a key audit matter. sampling) for loss allowances to identify unusual or identified the assessment of ECL on trade receivables of crop protection segment as a key audit matter.
-Investments See note 7 [a] to the standalone financial statements The key audit matter The assessment of recoverable value of investment in certain subsidiaries involves significant judgement.
+Investments

+See note 7 [a] to the standalone financial statements

+The key audit matter

+The assessment of recoverable value of investment in certain subsidiaries involves significant judgement.

 Management performs an annual impairment testing for these investments or more frequently if events or changes in circumstances indicate that they might be impaired.

-The carrying value of this investment in subsidiaries is tested for impairment using a value in use model.
+The carrying value of these investment in subsidiaries is tested for impairment using a value in use model.
 We consider the impairment evaluation of investments in subsidiaries by management to involve significant estimates and judgement, due to the inherent uncertainty involved in forecasting and discounting future cash flows.

 Accordingly, this is considered as a key audit matter.

+How the matter was addressed in our audit

+Our audit procedures include the following:

+- Assessing the Company's accounting policy for impairment of investments in subsidiaries with applicable accounting standards; - Testing the design, implementation and operating effectiveness of key controls placed around the impairment assessment process of investment in subsidiaries: - Assessing the indicators of impairment of investments in subsidiaries: - Obtaining and assessing the valuation working prepared by the management for its impairment assessment;

+Investments

+See note 7 [a] to the standalone financial statements

-How the matter was addressed in our audit Our audit procedures included the following: Assessing the Company's accounting policy for impairment of investments in subsidiaries with applicable accounting standards; Testing the design, implementation and operating effectiveness of key controls placed around the impairment assessment process of investment in subsidiaries; Assessed the indicators of impairment of investments in subsidiaries; Obtained and assessed the valuation working prepared by the management for its impairment assessment; Involved our valuation specialists to assist in the evaluation of key assumptions such as discount rate, growth rate etc. in estimating projections, cash flows and methodologies used by the Company; Assessed the sensitivity of the outcome of impairment assessment to changes in key assumptions; and Compared the carrying values of the Company's investment in subsidiaries with their respective value in use and assessed the need for impairment (if any).
+The key audit matter How the matter was addressed in our audit Involving valuation specialists to assist in the evaluation of key assumptions such as discount rate, growth rate etc. in estimating projections, cash flows and methodologies used by the Company; Comparing the current year's performance with the projections used in previous year; Assessing the sensitivity of the outcome of impairment assessment to changes in key assumptions; and Comparing the carrying values of the Company's investment in subsidiaries with their respective value in use and assessed the need for impairment (if any).